robertbrook/the-island/the-island.md

 Although I should have been exhausted, hungry, I found myself eating one as though only sampling some offered delicacy, for the sake of politeness.
 There was a fruit, cut in pieces that might be eaten all at once.
 It was pink, translucent, like a white peach or a lychee.
 It had a smell that was something other than floral; sweet, but almost like wood.

-The figure watched.
+The figure watched, or seemed to watch.
 And, when it had finished, made some formal motion to me.
 I felt I must acknowledge the help I had been given, but couldn't think of anything to say.
 I looked up, for the figure was a good head taller than I. I only thought to mirror the gesture made to me, which seemed too little, but also enough to satisfy the situation.

 The figure sat still, unmoving.
 I sat, too.
 I felt content and quite well.
 I felt better, really, than I had done for at least a month, maybe several months.
 Maybe a year.
 I felt no sense of happiness, but a sort of restedness and a slight intimation of possibility - as though I had been to in a situation that I had wished and worked for, for some long time.
 I felt as though I had come near to realizing some goal, or that I had just overcome a series of obstacles.